zenml-io/zenml/docs/book/how-to/visualize-artifacts/creating-custom-visualizations.md

 * **CSV:** Tables, such as the pandas DataFrame `.describe()` output,
 * **Markdown:** Markdown strings or pages.

-There are two ways how you can add custom visualizations to the dashboard:
+There are three ways how you can add custom visualizations to the dashboard:

 * If you are already handling HTML, Markdown, or CSV data in one of your steps, you can have them visualized in just a few lines of code by casting them to a [special class](#visualization-via-special-return-types) inside your step.
 * If you want to automatically extract visualizations for all artifacts of a certain data type, you can define type-specific visualization logic by [building a custom materializer](#visualization-via-materializers).
-* If you want to create any other custom visualizations, you can [create a custom return type class with corresponding materializer](#visualization-via-custom-return-type-and-materializer) and build and return this custom return type from one of your steps.
+* If you want to create any other custom visualizations, you can [create a custom return type class with corresponding materializer](#how-to-think-about-creating-a-custom-visualization) and build and return this custom return type from one of your steps.

 ## Visualization via Special Return Types